Maori Oral Narratives and Pakeha Written Texts: A Cultural Dialogue in New Zealand History

 Interaction Between Oral and Written Traditions

 The collision and collaboration between Māori pūrākau and Pākehā written texts intensified after the signing of the Treaty of Waitangi in 1840.
-Consider this: māori chiefs often spoke in oratory, relying on oral persuasion during treaty negotiations, while Pākehā officials expected written agreements.
+Also, māori chiefs often spoke in oratory, relying on oral persuasion during treaty negotiations, while Pākehā officials expected written agreements.
 This mismatch in communication styles led to differing interpretations of the treaty’s terms, a legacy that still affects New Zealand today.

 In response, some Māori leaders adapted their storytelling methods.
 Figures like Te Rauparaha and Wiremu Tāmaki used written letters and petitions to assert their rights, blending traditional rhetoric with European forms.
 Meanwhile, Pākehā writers began to incorporate Māori perspectives into their works, though often selectively or inaccurately.